 Rental provider can issue a notice to vacate

 If renters are more than 14 days late on rent (7 days for rooming house or caravan park tenants), the rental provider can give them a notice to vacate.

 A notice to vacate is a formal statement that the rental provider wants to end the rental agreement and that the renter should leave the property.

 A notice to vacate must be given by hand, post or electronic communication (such as email).
 Electronic communication can only be used if the renter or resident has consented to receiving notices and other documents this way.

 A renter or resident can challenge a notice to vacate by applying to VCAT.

 A rental provider, rooming house operator or park owner or operator cannot personally evict a renter, physically or otherwise.

 Read more about giving notice to vacate.

 If a renter doesn’t pay the late rent after they’ve been given a notice to vacate by the due date, the rental provider can apply to VCAT for a possession order.
-A possession order is an order for the renter to leave so the rental provider can take back possession of the property that can be enforced by police.
-It is also called an eviction notice.
+Also called an 'eviction notice', this is an order for the renter to leave so the rental provider can take back possession of the property.
+It can be enforced by police.

 VCAT can decide to: